 All the Sat Navs, Maps, Planning, and knowledge should still only ever serve as a framework.
 We use planning as a way of ensuring we will get to the places we want to see and discover the places we didn’t know existed.
 But when on the road we are always ready to alter the plan on the fly.
 Maybe we just want to stay somewhere longer than planned and need to sacrifice or take a quicker route.
 Maybe a road is closed due to weather or landslip.
 Maybe someone you meet recommends something.
 Or a million other reasons.
 There will always be pressure to adopt the plan.
 And that’s good.
 Following your itinerary like a robot is no real fun.
 And stressing because you can’t do what you wanted only leads to unhappiness.

 So whether you are being spontaneous to Adapting to adversity accept and understand plan changes are not undesirable.
 It’s part of the excitement of being on the road.

 10 – Relax

 This last tip is probably the hardest to enact.
 It’s very easy to write it and to read it and agree, but when the pressure rises it’s a lot harder to keep the lid on.
 We can assure you even now we still “lose it” from time to time.
-But it’s recognising that and applying the coping mechanisms that get you out of the unproductive phases, to being back on your way with the Music Blaring, the top down, dreaming of the cold one that awaits at the Destination.
+But it’s recognizing that and applying the coping mechanisms that get you out of the unproductive phases, to being back on your way with the Music Blaring, the top-down, dreaming of the cold one that awaits at the Destination.